By Wasatch Crest Residential Program Operations Director Becky Wheelock

-Wasatch Crest’s Alumni Coordinator, Becky Wheelock, shares her recovery story.
+Wasatch Crest’s residential program operations director, Becky Wheelock, shares her recovery story.
 You can watch her tell her story and read her full narrative below.

 For me, it all started with casual drinking, partying, and smoking marijuana as a 25-year-old married mother of three.
 Within five years, I would be using intravenous heroin, cocaine, and meth and getting a divorce.